Refactored - Top Rated Cloud Training

 If you want to learn more specifics on the synchronization process, you can refer to my previous blog(s) on Azure AD or you’re welcome to review this article on the matter as well.

-If you are completely new to this space, I can’t speak highly enough about Skylines Academy M365 coursework.
+If you are completely new to this space, I can’t speak highly enough about Refactored M365 coursework.
 Okay I’m a little biased as I built the courses but don’t take my word for them, check them out (and the reviews) for yourself.
 Most of the content we’ve covered in this blog is covered on the MS-100 Certification Course: M365 Identity and Services examination.